Using The Bead Knotter™

 Step 6

-Pull the working thread until the clasp is snug against the first bead and 1-inch of thread remains between the first and second bead.
+Pull the working thread until the clasp is snug against the first bead, and one inch of thread remains between the first and second bead.
 Tie an overhand knot using the tail end and the working thread.
 Pull the knot tight so it rests against the pearl closest to the clasp.

 Step 7